Let's chat button

 Bodily injury liability vs property damage liability

-Instead of being done to confuse policyholders, the term is meant to streamline things as liability insurance protects drivers from liability for accidents that they caused.
+These two coverages often get grouped together in the umbrella term of "liability insurance."
+Liability insurance protects drivers from liability for accidents that they caused.
 Thus, liability insurance helps pay for damages the at-fault driver has caused.

 Simply put, bodily injury coverage is about the body while property damage is about issues that arise from property.